xmicha82/content-sources-frontend/README.md

 6. `yarn playwright test` will run the playwright test suite. `yarn playwright test --headed` will run the suite in a vnc-like browser so you can watch it's interactions.

+For tips and recommendations on how to write Playwright tests.
+Check out the Playwright [style guide](/_playwright-tests/style_guide.md) in this repo.

 It is recommended to test using vs-code and the [Playwright Test module for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).
 But other editors do have similar plugins to for ease of use, if so desired

 For running the integration tests you will need to run `yarn get-tests`, point playwright to stage directly (i.e.: set proxy and change URL, check `playwright_example.env`), set the `INTEGRATION` flag to true and run the tests.